ars2711/NeoBox/README.md

 ## 🤖 About Copilot & Contributions

-Large portions of this project were accelerated using **GitHub Copilot** , particularly during UI scaffolding, form handling, and tool stubs.
+Large portions of this project were accelerated using **GitHub Copilot**, particularly during UI problems, recurring snippets, form handling, and code bugs.
 However, each section was manually reviewed, tested, and understood before integration.

 > This project would not exist without CS50, but Copilot greatly improved development efficiency.